CoinQuoter/CoinQuoter_SmartContracts/README.md

 Low Latency DEX
 This project is done as a Harmony Hackathon project: https://gitcoin.co/hackathon/harmony-defi/projects/9385/low-latency-p2p-dex

+Full documentation of the project can be found on: https://lldex.gitbook.io/lldex/

+Demo video: .....

 # What is LLDEX?

 ### Low Latency DEX Protocol